moath-sandouka/basic-redux-toolkit/README.md

-# basic-redux-toolkit
-basic training for Redux toolkit in React
+#Basic react project, for the practice of redux toolkit